9 Signs You Should Be Teaching Preschool

 5. You aren’t afraid to get creative

 “One must possess great levels of creativity,” Baharian emphasizes, in order to meet individual needs in the classroom.
-While they could all be classified as ‘small humans’ your students are each individuals.
+While they could all be classified as “small humans,” each of your students is an individual.
 The more creativity an ECE teacher brings to the table, the easier it will be to engage them as needed.

 This includes the artistic creativity you might employ making crafts, music or recipes.
 But it also includes the creativity to problem solve and brainstorm new approaches.
 Do you thrive with unexpected challenges?
 Are you able to explain things in more than one way?

-Preschool teachers maintain a positive learning environment by being enthusiastic about kids, about learning, and about teaching.
+Preschool teachers maintain a positive learning environment by being enthusiastic about kids, about learning and about teaching.
 Children can tell when you don’t want to be there.
 ECE teachers need to be ready every day to meet students with energy and enthusiasm.
+That doesn't mean introverted teachers are out of luck, however—they just need to be able to be "on" when needed.

 7. You support parents